Purple Line (CTA): Routing

 The original routing of the Purple Line Express was clockwise around the Inner Loop track via Lake-Wabash-Van Buren-Wells, making all Loop stops before returning to Merchandise Mart and making all stops northbound to Linden.
 Beginning April 2, 2007, the Purple Line Express was rerouted onto the Outer Loop track along with the Brown Line due to the construction at the Belmont and Fullerton stations (see below).
 Prior to this, Purple Line Express trains were occasionally diverted to the Outer Loop track in the event of emergencies or signal problems in the Loop.
 On December 4, 2008, the CTA announced that the Purple Line Express would return to the original Inner Loop routing on December 29.

 If a problem occurs on the North Side Main Line between the Loop and the Fullerton station, the Purple Line is generally routed into the State Street subway, following the Red Line to before returning north.

 For several years, inbound afternoon Purple Line Express trains stopped at before weekday evening Chicago Cubs baseball games, in order to provide direct service to Wrigley Field for passengers coming from northern Chicago, Evanston and Skokie.
 However, because of a platform reconfiguration in the early 1990s, trains had to cross over to the inner Red Line tracks, as there is no platform access to the outer tracks at Addison.
-As a result of the Brown Line construction and in an effort to minimize delays, Purple Line Express trains now stop at — one station north of Addison — before evening Cubs games.
+As a result of the Brown Line construction and in an effort to minimize delays, Purple Line Express trains in some years stop at — one station north of Addison — before evening Cubs games.
 (That station was constructed with two island platforms that can access the express tracks, eliminating the need for trains to switch over.)
+Depending on the year, either Addison or Sheridan has this extra stop.
+For example, in 2024 the additional stop for Cubs home games was at Addison, while in 2025 it was at Sheridan.